kubedb/cli/docs/concepts/databases/memcached.md

 `spec.version` is a required field specifying the name of the [MemcachedVersion](/docs/concepts/catalog/memcached.md) crd where the docker images are specified.
 Currently, when you install KubeDB, it creates the following `MemcachedVersion` crd,

 - `1.5.4`, `1.5.4-v1`, `1.5`, `1.5-v1`

-### spec.doNotPause

-`spec.doNotPause` is an optional field that tells KubeDB operator that if this Memcached object is deleted, whether it should be reverted automatically.
-This should be set to `true` for production databases to avoid accidental deletion.
-If not set or set to false, deleting a Memcached object put the database into a dormant state.

 ### spec.monitor